Why food guru Michael Pollan decided to feed his head with psychedelic drugs

 Q: When and why did you decide to personally try psychedelics?

 A: I was interviewing people—dozens of people—before I tried any of these experiences.
 Their stories were so incredible and seemingly so implausible, these radical transformations in people’s lives, these powerful spiritual experiences, people reporting that this second or third most significant or meaningful experience in their whole lives had been occasioned by a molecule—my curiosity got the better of me.
 We have very deep mental grooves, and the idea that there was an experience that could help you jump out of them was very attractive.
 But there’s a psychic risk.
 These are powerful drugs, and some people get into trouble with them, and we shouldn’t overlook that.
 They can surface very disturbing memories.
 Childhood trauma often comes up in these experiences.
-So you do risk psychic pain of various kinds, and the equanimity of your life as you live it?
+So you do risk psychic pain of various kinds, and the equanimity of your life as you live it.

 Q: What impact do you hope How to Change Your Mind has?